 Complaints process stages

 - A thorough investigation of your complaint by the relevant service manager.

 - If you’re not happy with the outcome of the investigation, you can request a review of your complaint.
 We will also tell you how to contact other organisations for further advice.

 - A review of the initial investigation by a senior manager.

 If you need further help you can contact an ombudsman at any time:

 - Local Government and Social Care Ombudsman

 - Parliamentary and Health Service Ombudsman.

-You should do this within 12 months of getting to the end of the NCHA complaints procedure.
-We will send you details of how to contact the relevant Ombudsman with our complaint response letter, or you can visit their websites for further information.
+You should do this within 12 months of getting to the end of the complaints procedure.
+We will send you details of how to contact the relevant ombudsman with our complaint response letter, or you can visit their websites for further information.

 We may make a compensation payment to you, where we have not met our service standards.
-For more information, please read our feedback and compensation service standards.
+For more information, please read our compensation policy [PDF].